 This notice describes how your client information may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-Organizational Effectiveness (OE) is comprised of two integrated functions – Health and Productivity (H&P) and Organizational Development (OD) – that serve individuals and groups to improve their health, performance, and engagement at The University of Iowa.
-Organizational Effectiveness works to empower individuals to fulfill their potential by partnering to build a healthy, productive, and engaged UI community that supports a culture of excellence.
+The Health and Productivity units (H&P) serve individuals and groups to improve their health, performance, and engagement at The University of Iowa.
+The H& P Units empower individuals to fulfill their potential by collaborating to build a healthy, productive, and engaged UI community that supports a culture of excellence.

-UI Wellness and Faculty and Staff Services /EAP (FSS/EAP) are units with OE.
+UI Wellness and the UI Employee Assistance Program (UIEAP) are units of University Human Resources.
 UI Wellness provides comprehensive health management services for faculty and staff.
-The EAP provides confidential counseling for faculty and staff.
-This counseling service will be referred to as the Employee Assistance Program (EAP) hereafter.
+The UI EAP provides confidential counseling for faculty and staff and their families.
+This counseling service will be referred to as the UI Employee Assistance Program (UI EAP) hereafter.

 Your Protected Health Information (PHI)